Unit 1.1 - Introduction

 #![allow(unused)] fn main() { #[cfg(test)] mod tests { use crate::read_qoi_image; use std::path::Path; #[test] fn test_qoi_read() { let filename = "image.qoi"; let image = image::open(filename).unwrap().into_rgba8(); let my_image = read_qoi_image(Path::new(filename)); assert_eq!(image.width(), my_image.width()); assert_eq!(image.height(), my_image.height()); assert!(image.pixels().eq(my_image.pixels())); } } }

-If you add this test to main.rs
+If you add this test to main.rs and run it with cargo test we should see:

 running 1 test